TheDigitalFrontier/spotify-playlist-generation/docs/clustering_techniques.md

 For our final model, we take the 5 variables resulting from the autoencoder dimension reduction technique to identify 15 clusters using K-Means.

-We list here the number of songs belonging to each cluster.
+We list here the number of songs belonging to each cluster to provide a numerical assessment of size in addition to the visual graph.

     0 : 17434
     1 : 7447